What Constitutes Sexual Harassment? New York City Sexual Harassment Lawyers Explains New York Sexual Harassment Laws and How an NYC Attorney Can Help

 - Criminal Sexual Conduct in the Workplace

 - Sexual Gift-Giving at Work

 - Same-Sex Sexual Harassment

-Talk to an experienced New York Sexual Harassment Attorney today
+Talk to an experienced New York City Sexual Harassment Attorney about yor case today

-New York City Gender/Sex Discrimination Attorneys are ready to take your call
+New York City Gender/Sex Discrimination Attorneys are ready to take your sex harassment call

 Have you faced unfair or inappropriate treatment in the office due to your gender?
 If so, you may be a victim of sexual harassment.
 While harassment at your job can be difficult and upsetting to deal with, remember that in the state of New York, you have rights in the workplace.
 Your sexual harassment attorney in New York can be your best resource if your rights have been violated at work.
 The NYC sexual harassment lawyers of Derek Smith Law Group, PLLC offer extensive knowledge and experience, and have a successful track record representing victims of harassment.
 Free Consultation and NO FEE unless we recover for you.
 Contact us today for more information 877-4NYLAWS | 877-469-5297.